 Cost, Rebates, and Programs

 Smart thermostats may cost anywhere from $150 to $300.
 While programmable and smart thermostats do cost more than a traditional type, the energy savings you realize could make the purchase worth it.
 Further, many utilities offer rebates to help with the cost.
 Check out CUB’s Saving Money page to check for rebates and discounts offered by your utility.

 If you are an Xcel Energy customer and are considering a smart thermostat, check out the AC Rewards Smart Thermostat Program.
 When participating in this program, Xcel is able to make adjustments to your thermostat during hot summer days to help manage energy demand.
 In return, Xcel offers a few different options to help you buy and install a smart thermostat.
 You will also earn $25 every year you participate further increasing your savings.
-(Note that you can only participate in this program or the , not both, so you should consider which will be a better deal for you.)
+(Note, there are two types of AC programs, and you can only choose one, so you should consider which will be a better deal for you.)

 There are a few different ways to install a new thermostat.
 One option is to install it yourself.
 Most times, it is relatively straightforward to install a thermostat on your own.
 Sometimes, depending on how your home is wired, you may need professional help.
 In that case, you could hire a contractor to install the equipment.
 If you are participating in a utility’s smart thermostat program, on top of providing a free or discounted thermostat, they will install one for you.